feroooooo/NeuroBridge/README.md

 python preprocess_meg.py --zscore
 ```

-## Extract Image Feature and Fuse
+## Image Feature Extracting and Fusing
-Run the script below to extract image features using OpenCLIP:
+Run the script below to extract and fuse image features using OpenCLIP:

 ```Bash
 # Things-EEG